 - A computer running one of the Microsoft Windows operating systems listed in the ReadMe file.

 - QMF Visionary Studio

-- ODBC, JDBC, or QMF for Windows
+- · ODBC, or QMF for Windows

 - A relational database server

-To deploy a QMF Visionary world in a client/server architecture, you install QMF Visionary WorldView and the appropriate database connectivity on each Microsoft Windows client computer.
+To deploy a QMF Visionary world in a client/server architecture, you must have QMF Visionary Studio or QMF for Windows, and the appropriate database connectivity installed on each client computer.
 You can install the world project file (.vis) on each client computer or on a networked drive.